tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Example: /collect/nameless_analytics

+## User data
+### User parameters
+Add session level parameters manually for all event.

+They are:
+- write in Google Cloud Firestore every time they change --> last update
+- read and sent to BigQuery with the current parameter status --> every update

+#### Add User ID
+Add User ID parameters in user_id field.

+These parameter can be overridden in Nameless Analytics Server-side client tag.

+#### Add user level parameters
+Add user level parameters in user_data object in the payload.
+Values accepted: strings, integers, float and json.

+These parameter can not be overridden.

+## Session data
+### Session parameters
+Add session level parameters manually for all event.

+They are:
+- write in Google Cloud Firestore every time they change --> last update
+- read and sent to BigQuery with the current parameter status --> every update

+#### Add session level parameters
+Add session level parameters in session_data object in the payload.
+Values accepted: strings, integers, float and json.

+These parameter can not be overridden.

 ## Event data
 ### Event parameters
-Add user ID parameter and event parameters manually for all events event.
-The user ID parameter will be added in the `user_id` field in the payload and the shared event parameters will be added in the `event_data` object in the payload.
+Add event parameters manually for all events.

+The event parameters will be added in event_data object in the payload.

-If a parameter has the same name as another, it can override or be overridden depending on where it was set.
+Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.

 **This is the hierarchy of event parameter importance:**